aliazani/books/linux-tricks/lpic1.md

 ---

-# to give all priviledges to a user in visudo
+# to give all privileges to a user in visudo

 ## write username under the root user and done it's like this